Trish Goff: Early life and career

 She returned from a two-year hiatus to close for Alexander Wang fashion show in February 2009.
 Goff later moved to London with her husband, casting director Angus Munro.
 The couple later moved to Portugal before divorcing.

 After returning to the United States, Goff received her real estate license from New York University and now works as a broker for Compass, Inc. in New York.
-She lives in Chelsea, Manhattan with her teenage son, Nyima.
+She lives in Chelsea, Manhattan.
 Goff previously worked for the Douglas Elliman real estate company.

 In the midst of the Harvey Weinstein abuse sex scandal, Goff alleged that she too was an abuse victim of Harvey Weinstein.

+Personal life

+Goff and Aaron Ward had a son named Nyima Lee Ward.
+He was born on January 2, 1997 and died on May 29, 2024.
+The cause of death was not revealed.